Chang Yuchun: Biography

 Chang was born in Huaiyuan County, Anhui, he was described as a stalwart man with imposing look and great strength.
-Chang joined the Red Turban Rebellion in 1355 to overthrow the Mongol-ruled Yuan dynasty in China.
+Chang joined the Red Turban Rebellion in 1355 to overthrow the Mongol-led Yuan dynasty.
 In the sixth month (Note: based on the lunisolar Chinese calendar) of that year, he followed Zhu Yuanzhang on a battle with the Yuan army that took place at Caishi (near present-day southern Ma'anshan, eastern bank of the Yangtze River).
 The rebel forces emerged victorious in that battle and Chang became famous.
 He was subsequently promoted to the rank of yuanshuai (equivalent of marshal).

-Chang participated in major battles against Zhu Yuanzhang's rivals, Chen Youliang and Zhang Shicheng, helped Zhu eliminate them and secure his rule over China and laid the foundation for the Ming dynasty.
-He was granted the title "Duke of E" (鄂國公) by Zhu in 1366.
-In 1367, Chang followed Xu Da on a military campaign north and conquered the Yuan capital, Khanbaliq, in the following year, thereby ending Mongol rule in China.
+Chang participated in major battles against Zhu Yuanzhang's rivals, Chen Youliang and Zhang Shicheng, helped Zhu eliminate them and laid the foundation for the Ming dynasty.
+He was granted the noble title "Duke of E" (鄂國公) by Zhu in 1366.
+In 1367, Chang followed Xu Da on a military campaign north and conquered the Yuan capital, Dadu (present-day Beijing), in the following year, thereby ending the Yuan dynasty.

 In 1369, Chang died of illness on the return journey to Nanjing in the east of present-day Xuanhua County, Hebei.
-When Zhu Yuanzhang heard of Chang's death, he wrote a poem mourning Chang and posthumously granted Chang the title "Prince of Kaiping" (開平王) and the posthumous name "Zhongwu" (忠武), ranking second in the Imperial Ancestral Temples and Portrait Temples of Meritorious Officials.
+When Zhu Yuanzhang heard of Chang's death, he wrote a poem mourning Chang and posthumously granted Chang the noble title "Prince of Kaiping" (開平王) and the posthumous name "Zhongwu" (忠武), ranking second in the Imperial Ancestral Temples and Portrait Temples of Meritorious Officials.
 Chang Yuchun had three sons, Chang Mao (常茂), Chang Sheng (常升) and Chang Sen (常森).